 Find Search the current window for the first appearance of a given string.
 You will be prompted for the string.
-See "Entering Search Strings" on page 50.
+See "Entering Search Strings".
 Next Find a subsequent occurrence of a search string.
 Previous Find a previous occurrence of a search string.

-All Modules This will search through the source code of all the modules contained in your program for a given string.
-See "Entering Search Strings" on page 50.
+All Modules les This will search through the source code of all the modules contained in your program for a given string.
+See "Entering Search Strings".
 Match Find a string in a sorted window by incremental matching.
 Once you select match, the text you type appears in the status window, and the window you are searching repositions itself as you type each character.
 Press ESC to leave this mode.